 Protecting the rights of religious minorities

-Location: Nepal, Bangladesh, India, Pakistan, Sri Lanka, Myanmar, Indonesia, Vietnam, Lebanon, Morocco, Tunisia, Egypt, Iraq, Iran, Syria
+Location: Nepal, Bangladesh, India, Pakistan, Sri Lanka, Myanmar, Indonesia, Thailand, Lebanon, Morocco, Tunisia, Iraq, Iran, Syria

 What is the programme about?